jimratliff/GenoMac-user/README.md

 This public GenoMac-user repo is meant to be cloned locally (using https[^https]) to each user’s home directory.
 More specifically, the local directory to which this repo is to be cloned is the hidden directory `~/.genomac-user`, specified by the environment variable $GENOMAC_USER_LOCAL_DIRECTORY (which is exported by the script `assign_environment_variables.sh`).

-[^https]: After having cloned the repository via https, GitHub will not let you edit the repo from the CLI (but will from the browser).
+[^https]: After having cloned the repository via https, GitHub will not let you edit the repo from the CLI (but will from the browser, when logged into your GitHub account).
 In order to edit the repo from the CLI, you would need to change the repo from https to SSH, which can be done via `git remote set-url origin git@github.com:OWNER/REPOSITORY.git`.
 (Use `git remote -v` to clarify the syntax for your repo.)